gogobook/my-asp-dot-net/ch8.md

 information is available only at runtime and hence needs to be passed in as a parameter to the first method.
 That might sound confusing, but it should become clearer with a couple of examples:
-Threads and tasks—It is possible in C# to tell the computer to
+Threads and tasks——It is possible in C# to tell the computer to

 start a new sequence of execution in parallel with what it is